-The spacetime geometry is encoded in the metric tensor and the homogeneous, isotropic, and time-varying universe is described by the background FLRW metric $\bar{g}_{\mu\nu}$ given in Eq.~\eqref{ds2App}.
+The spacetime geometry is embedded in the metric tensor, and the homogeneous, isotropic, and expanding universe is described by the background FLRW metric, $\bar{g}_{\mu\nu}$, given in Eq.~\eqref{ds2App}.
 This is written by the conformal time $\eta$ as

-This metric describes the background spacetime ({\it i.e.}, manifold).
-However, the background spacetime is fictitious, in the sense that we need to include deviations from homogeneity and isotropy which can be defined as the difference between the actual physical spacetime and the background
+This metric describes the background spacetime (\textit{i.e.}, manifold).
+The background spacetime is artificial, though, in that we have to account for deviations from homogeneity and isotropy, which are the differences between the background and the real physical spacetime

 at a certain spacetime coordinate $x^{\sigma}$.
 But $x^{\sigma}$ is an ill-posed statement because $g_{\mu\nu}$ and $\bar{g}_{\mu\nu}$ are tensors defined on different manifolds and $x^{\sigma}$ is a coordinate defined through different charts.
-Even if we embed the two manifolds in a single one, still the difference between two tensors evaluated at different points is an ill-defined operation.
-Therefore, in order to make Eq.~\eqref{metricdecApp} meaningful, we need a map that identifies points of the background manifold with those of the physical one.
-This map is called gauge.
+The background spacetime is artificial, though, in that we have to account for deviations from homogeneity and isotropy, which are the differences between the background and the real physical spacetime.
+The difference between two tensors assessed at different places is an ill-defined operation, even if we embed the two manifolds in a single one.
+Therefore, to make Eq.~\eqref{metricdecApp} meaningful, we need a map that identifies points of the background manifold with those of the physical one.
+This map is called a gauge.

 Gauge is arbitrary and allows us to use a fixed coordinate system in the background manifold for the points in the physical one.
 We shall still use conformal or cosmic time plus comoving spatial coordinates even when describing perturbative quantities.
 This property leads to the so-called gauge problem.
 We use the following relations

 In particular, we consider the spatially flat metric using the conformal time

 Hence, the perturbed contravariant metric is given by

 where we have used the hypothesis that the indices of $h_{ij}$ are raised by $\delta^{ij}$ and the property $h^{ij} = h_{ij}$. $\delta g_{\mu\nu}$ is the perturbed covariant metric but $\delta g^{\mu\nu}$ is not the contravariant perturbed metric.